schnusch/sysprog2024/4-simple-login/README.md

 as we know its address. `./overflow -e2 0xf7dcfd50` will prepare the stack so that the function at 0xf7dcfd50, which is `exit`, will be called with an argument of `2`.

+#### `execlp(...)`

+Functions with pointer arguments are tricky since we would have to know the address of the read buffer.
+But if the address of the buffer is 0xffffdb68 `./overflow -x 0xf7e74470 objdump -d -Mintel simple_login` will generate an input that will execute `objdump -d -Mintel simple_login` and disassemble `simple_login` for us.

+This currently only works in gdb, without it the address of the read buffer differs.